brittonhayes/earpeace/README.md

-# Discord Soundboard Normalizer 🎚️
+# Earpeace 🎚️

-A simple Discord bot that automatically normalizes the volume of soundboard clips to prevent unexpected volume spikes and ensure a consistent listening experience.
+A simple Discord bot that automatically normalizes the volume of soundboard clips to prevent unexpected volume spikes.
 ## Features

 - 🔊 Automatically normalizes audio clips uploaded to a Discord soundboard